Christy Sports – Ski Buying Guide

 SKI BOOT COMPATIBILITY

 It is essential to confirm boot and binding compatibility when purchasing new bindings (or boots).
-The different binding types above are designed to work with specific ski boot soles.
-Ski boot manufactures follow the International Standards Organization (ISO) standards for specific boot sole shapes and dimensions.
-The traditional alpine bindings are compatible with boots stamped with the ISO 5355.
-The touring standard is ISO 9523 and these boots are compatible with touring bindings.
-Multi-norm compatibility (MNC) bindings are compatible with either ISO 5355 or 9523.
-GripWalk boot soles are NOT compatible with traditional alpine bindings.
-It is highly recommended that all binding mounts, remounts, or adjustments be handled and tested by a professional manufacturer certified technician*.
+The different binding types described above are designed to work with specific types of boot soles.
+Ski boot and binding manufacturers follow the International Standards Organization (ISO) standards for specific boot sole shapes and dimensions.
+Boots with a flat plastic sole stamped with ISO 5355 will work with all traditional alpine bindings.
+Today, boots with GripWalk soles have become widespread, but they must be used with GripWalk compatible bindings.
+Bindings that are multi-norm certified (MNC) will work with ISO 5355 soles, GripWalk soles, and ISO 9523 certified touring soles.
+These standards can be very confusing, so to be sure that your boots and bindings are compatible, seek out help from a certified ski binding technician in a Christy Sports store.
+We highly recommend that all binding mounts, remounts, and adjustments are performed and tested by a professional binding manufacturer certified technician.*

-The brake is on the heel piece of the binding and is used to stop your ski from sliding away in the event of a release.
-The brake must be wide enough to cover the waist width of your ski.
-For example, if the waist width of your ski is 90mm you will need a binding with a brake of at least 90mm.
-You do not, however, want the bakes to be too big for your skis because they can stick out the side of the binding too much and present a hazard.
-So, if your ski is 90mm wide you would not want a brake over 100mm wide.
-Some, but not all, brakes can be replaced for a different size.
+The brake is the metal piece on the heel of the binding that juts out from the ski on either side.
+Brakes help to stop your skis from sliding away in the event of a release, or simply if you are clicking into your skis on a slope.
+The brake must be wide enough to protrude beyond the waist width of your ski.
+For example, if the width of your ski is 90mm, you will need a binding with a brake of at least 90mm.
+You do not, however, want the brakes to be too big for your skis because they will protrude too far from the ski and present a hazard.
+As a rule of thumb, do not use a brake that is more than 10mm wider than the width underfoot of your ski.
+Some, but not all, brakes can be replaced with different sizes.
+If you are unsure what brake size you need, stop by a Christy Sports location and talk to an expert or chat with our customer service team.

-The German Institute for Standardization (Deutsches Institut für Normung), or DIN, refers to the numerical range the ski industry uses as the release settings in ski bindings.
-The range, generally from 0.75 – 18, refers to the amount of force placed on the binding before the ski boot will release.
-The higher the number the more force it will take for the boot to release from the ski.
-Your DIN is determined by height, weight, age, and ability level or ‘skier type’ (1-3+) using a manufacturer approved DIN chart.
-A certified binding technician will set your DIN when your skis are mounted.
+The German Institute for Standardization (Duetsches Institut für Normung), or DIN scale, refers to the standardized numerical range the ski industry uses to indicate release settings for ski bindings.
+The range, generally from 0.75-18, refers to the amount of force that can be placed on the binding before the ski boot will release.
+The higher the number, the more force it will take for the boot to release from the ski.
+Your DIN setting is determined by your height, weight, age, self-described skier type (1, 2, 3, or 3+), and boot sole length.
+Different bindings have different DIN ranges, so you will want to make sure that your DIN setting is included in the range of the binding you purchase.
+Most skiers will be able to use a binding that tops out at a DIN of 11 or 13.
+A certified binding technician will properly set your DIN when your skis are mounted, or bindings are adjusted.
+If you are unsure of whether your chosen binding will have the proper DIN range, consult with an expert at a Christy Sports location or chat with our customer service team.